-Y1/2 will learn that human babies grow inside their mothers alongside learning in Science that adult animals produce offspring like themselves.
-(Cats have kittens.
-Cows have calves etc.)
+Y1/2 will learn that human babies grow inside their mothers alongside learning in Science that adult animals produce offspring like themselves (cats have kittens, cows have calves etc.) This learning is class as Science.

 Y3/4 will learn that every human began when a seed from a male and an egg from a female join together.
 They will not yet learn about the means by which egg and sperm join.